 How Much Does Sensorimotor Therapy Cost?

 In the United States in 2018, the median cost of therapy in general, without accounting for specialties such as SP, was $125 for a 45-minute session and $130 for a 60-minute session.10 Therapists who have received extra training specifically in SP may charge more.
-Most mental health professionals don’t publish their rates on their website or elsewhere online, but they do discuss their rates when you call their office to inquire.
+Most mental health professionals do not publish their rates on their website or elsewhere online, but they do discuss their rates when you call their office to inquire.

 Because of this, sensorimotor therapy falls into a gray area, which means that some insurance companies might cover it and others might not.
 Check with your provider by calling the number on the back of your card or visiting their website.